Death and the King's Horseman: Performances

 Written in five scenes, it is performed without interruption.
 Soyinka himself has directed important American productions, in Chicago in 1976 and at Lincoln Center in New York in 1987, but according to Andrew Gumbel, the play "has been much more widely admired than performed".

 The British premiere was directed by Phyllida Lloyd at the Royal Exchange Theatre in Manchester in 1990.
 It starred George Harris and Claire Benedict.

 The play was performed at London's Royal National Theatre beginning in April 2009, directed by Rufus Norris, with choreography by Javier de Frutos and starring Lucian Msamati.
 The play was also staged by the St. Louis Black Repertory Theater February 2008, directed by Olusegun Ojewuyi, who has been dramaturge for the Oregon Shakespeare's production.
 It was performed at the Oregon Shakespeare Festival from February 14 to July 5, 2009, as well.
 A Yoruba translation Iku Olokun Esin was also performed at the National Theater, Lagos, Nigeria, directed by Olusegun Ojewuyi (thus making him the first and only director to have staged the play in both English and in Yoruba – the language and culture of the play).

 In 2021, it was performed on stage at Terra Kulture, directed by Bolanle Austen-Peters in collaboration with MTN Foundation.
 It starred Olarotimi Michael Fakunle as Elesin Oba and Mawuyon Ogun as Iyaloja.

 In 2021, the Crane Creations Theatre Company had led a Play Date event of Death and the King's Horseman.
 This monthly play reading is held by a group of professional theatre artists for the purpose of spreading and increasing appreciation of playwrights from around the world.

 It was included in the 2022 program of Canada's Stratford Festival, and directed by Tawiah M'Carthy.

+In 2025, Utopia Theatre and Sheffield Theatres staged a production from 3-8 February at The Crucible Theatre, Sheffield, directed by Mojisola Kareem, and featuring Wale Ojo as Elesin and Kehinde Bankole as Iyaloja.